mahmoud/glom/docs/api.rst

 .. _check-specifier:

 Validation with Check
 ~~~~~~~~~~~~~~~~~~~~~

 .. warning::

-   Given the suite of tools introduced with :class:`Match`, the
+   Given the suite of tools introduced with :class:`~glom.Match`, the
    :class:`Check` specifier type may be deprecated in a future
    release.